IB Economics The Evolution of Money

 For thousands of years, this made perfect sense.
 Gold and silver coins were used everywhere from ancient China to Egypt because they ticked all the boxes of good money:

 But humans are nothing if not creative.
 In cold parts of the world, people used animal furs as cash.
 Along trade routes, salt was literally worth its weight in gold (hence the phrase "worth your salt").
-And get this - in Eastern European countries during the Cold War, vodka became a legit currency because you could trade it for Western goods.
+And remember this as an anecdote - in Eastern European countries during the Cold War, vodka became a legit currency because you could trade it for Western goods.
 Talk about liquid assets!

 My personal favourite?
 In prisons today, packets of mackerel filets are used as currency.
 Why?
 Because they last longer than other commissary items.
 Imagine telling your mates: "Sorry, can't come out tonight, I'm skint - spent my last two fish packets on a smuggled Mars bar."